The winner takes it all

 \section{Proof of Theorem \ref{th:main}(a)}

 In this section we prove Theorem \ref{th:main}(a).
 Recall that the randomness in the process is represented by one single Exp(1)-variable per edge, as described above.
-All random times that appear in the sequel are based on these variables and are then multiplied by $\mu$ to obtain the corresponding quantities for the type 2 infection.
+All random times based on the one-type exploration that appear in the sequel are based on these variables and are then multiplied by $\mu=1/\lambda$ to obtain the corresponding quantities for Exp($\lambda$)-variables.
 Following the notation in the previous section, we write $T_{a_n}^{\sss (i)}$ for $T_{a_n}$ when the growth is started from vertex $i$.
 Furthermore, for $i=1,2$, we write $V_i$ for the distributional limit as $n\to\infty$ of $T_{a_n}^{\sss (i)}$, where $V_i$ are characterized in Proposition \ref{prop:prel}(b).
 The main technical result is stated in the following proposition:

 \begin{prop} Fix $\mu\leq 1$ and let $U$ be a vertex chosen uniformly at random from the vertex set.
 As $n\to\infty$,

 and

 \end{prop}